Author

 Associate professor, author, podcast host

-She detailed her experience with Stage IV cancer in the bestselling memoir, "Everything Happens for a Reason (and Other Lies I've Loved)” and “No Cure for Being Human (and Other Truths I Need to Hear).”
-She co-wrote, with Jessica Richie, a book of spiritual reflections called “Good Enough: 40ish Devotionals for a Life of Imperfection.”
-They have a forthcoming book, “The Lives We Actually Have: 100 Blessings for Imperfect Days,” which will be published in February 2023.
+After being diagnosed with Stage IV cancer at age 35, Bowler wrote the New York Times bestselling memoir, “Everything Happens for a Reason (and Other Lies I’ve Loved)” and “No Cure For Being Human (and Other Truths I Need to Hear)” as well as “Have a Beautiful, Terrible Day!
+Daily Meditations for the Ups, Downs, and In-Betweens.”
+She has also co-written with Jessica Richie “Good Enough: 40ish Devotionals for a Life of Imperfection” and “The Lives We Actually Have: 100 Blessings for Imperfect Days.”
+Bowler's most recent book, “Joyful Anyway,” reveals the surprising magic of joy and how we can access it even when happiness feels out of reach.